kylermurphy/gmag/docs/index.md

 ## Loading Data

 The load routines in each of the modules will load (rotate if necessary) and download files.
 Some examples can be found in [notebooks][18] folder.
 Simple examples are below.
-The load routines are similar for each array and load data in Pandas DataFrames.
+The load routines are similar for each array and load data into Pandas DataFrames.

 ```python
 #load CARISMA